 Fall means we get to celebrate the harvest and the cooler weather with local pumpkin patches, petting zoos, seasonal treats and family fun.
 But for just a few weeks during this cozy season, these favorite attractions turn terrifying!
 Halloween brings candy, costumes and kid-friendly events but it also brings screams, zombies and haunted corn mazes.
 In fact, you may want to leave the kids at home for some of these bone-chilling NoCo activities!

-Preview the region’s eight thrilling options here and see how many you can get through before October 31st.
+Preview the region’s nine thrilling options here and see how many you can get through before October 31st.
 Happy haunting!

 Photo courtesy of Jack Lantern’s Northern Colorado Corn Maze and Bianca Meyers

 During the day, Jack Lantern’s Corn Maze is a festive, family-friendly harvest celebration.
 With two pumpkin patches, bounce houses, corn chuckers, pedal cars, farm animals and trick-or-treating, it’s a must-visit for families all over NoCo.
 But when the sun goes down the monsters, zombies and ghosts creep out of the shadows!
 By moonlight, the 20-acre corn maze turns into a bone-chilling adventure.
 The bravest of your group are invited to jump on the Haunted Hayride for a thrilling ride through the maze of carnage.

 In partnership with 96.1 Kiss FM, Chipper’s Lanes Horsetooth location is taking the haunted house experience to the next level with 3,000 square feet and two stories of bone-chilling terrors.
 From October 20 – 31, you can venture in for just $20 per ticket.
 Are you brave enough?